AdobeDocs/experience-platform.en/help/rtcdp/b2b-ai-ml-services/related-accounts.md

 * web domain
 * account name

 Following a successful job processing, each member of the account profile group is tagged with the Related Accounts list.
-You can view the list in the **Related Accounts** tab of Account Profile page, and use in segment definitions.
+You can view the list in the **Related Accounts** tab of Account Profile page, and use the related accounts in segment definitions.

 See more information about the [profile enrichment related accounts jobs](/help/dataflows/ui/b2b/monitor-profile-enrichment.md).